Hadock-is-ok/Bot/README.md

 # Alone Bot
-A personal bot made for discord.
+A personal client made for discord, ported to revolt.

 ## Running your own version